mckeeh3/akka-typed-java-cluster-aware/README.md

 ![Dashboard 2](docs/images/akka-typed-java-cluster-aware-dashboard-02.png)

-Note that node 1 and 6 remain in a "weekly up" state.
+Note that nodes 1 and 6 remain in a "weekly up" state.
 (You can learn more about Akka clusters in the [Cluster Specification](https://doc.akka.io/docs/akka/current/typed/cluster-concepts.html#cluster-specification) and the
 [Cluster Membership Service](https://doc.akka.io/docs/akka/current/typed/cluster-membership.html#cluster-membership-service)